HenrikBengtsson/git-bioc/README.md

 * Exporting to Bioc SVN: All Git commits are incorporated into a single Bioconductor SVN commit.
 The [SVN commit message is currently not that informative](https://github.com/Bioconductor-mirror/affxparser/commit/af05fcb413cff368c1f2bd0bd23031c2eb67a969).
 * Importing from Bioc SVN: All Bioconductor SVN commits are incorporated into a single Git commit.
 The Git commit message is currently not that informative.

+_If your package didn't use the Git-SVN bridge in the past, the above / the current importation may not be optimal for you!_

 **WARNING**: Did you read the previous paragraph?
 It is very important!
 Make sure you understand it.